-A native Floridian, Katie is a partner based in the Orlando and Miami offices of Koeller Nebeker Carlson Haluck, LLP, specializing in representing builders, developers and general contractors in a wide range of issues including complex litigation and appellate matters.
+A native Floridian, Katie is an attorney based in the Orlando and Miami offices of Koeller Nebeker Carlson Haluck, who specializes her practice in representing builders, developers and general contractors in a wide range of issues including complex litigation and appellate matters.
 She handles various disputes including construction defect claims, contract disputes, insurance coverage issues and general liability defense.
 Her experience includes representing clients at all stages of litigation in the courtroom and in administrative forums and advises clients on construction licensing and has experience defending clients in licensing board enforcement actions.

 Katie regularly advises KNCH clients on strategies to avoid or mitigate litigation risk and helps clients avoid disputes by providing creative contract drafting ideas that reward early resolution of disputes.
 She is also highly experienced in Alternative Dispute Resolution efforts, such as mediations, settlement conferences, and non-binding arbitrations and strives to bring about efficient resolution of her cases.